Juvenile Indigent Defense Delivery System

 New Mexico has no presumption of indigence in juvenile court proceedings.
-If a public defender is appointed for a child, the child’s parents, guardian, or custodian must complete an eligibility determination form within a set amount of time.
+If a public defender is appointed for a youth, the youth’s parents, guardian, or custodian must complete an eligibility determination form within a set amount of time.
 N.M.
 Child.
 Ct.
 R. 10-223.
-If they do not return the form or if they are not indigent, they can be charged for the child’s legal representation.
+If they do not return the form or if they are not indigent, they can be charged for the youth’s legal representation.
 N.M.
 Child.
 Ct.
-R. 10-205(B).
+R. 10-223(B).
 If the parent, custodian, or guardian disagrees with the determination of indigence, they can request a court hearing on the matter.
 N.M.
 Child.
 Ct.
-R. 10-223.
+R. 10-223(C).

 “The court shall use a standard adopted and information provided by the public defender department to determine indigency of children in proceedings on petitions alleging delinquency.”
 N.M.
 Stat.
 Ann. § 32A-2-30(A).
 The determination of indigence is made by the public defender, subject to review by the court, considering such factors as income, assets, debt, and dependents.
 N.M.
 Stat.
 Ann. §§ 31-15-12, 31-16-5.
 All persons requesting public defender services must pay a non-refundable $10 application fee.
 N.M.
 Stat.
 Ann. § 31-15-12(C).